 Myanmar might be cool someday, but for now I would suggest staying away.
 I met plenty of Burmese refugees in Thailand, and they were incredible people, but they all said that they would never go back to their homeland.

-I'm not even sure if entering Myanmar would be possible...maybe if you were in a relief/aid organization, but even then chances are slim because of Myanmar's closed economy and relations with the rest of the world... almost 8 years ago
+I'm not even sure if entering Myanmar would be possible...maybe if you were in a relief/aid organization, but even then chances are slim because of Myanmar's closed economy and relations with the rest of the world... about 8 years ago

 I've just spent 3 weeks trekking through Myanmar.
 I flew into Yangon then went south to the beaches.
 After that i jumped a flight up to Bagan (better than Angkor Wat in Cambodia) then made my way south through Mandalay, Lake Inlay and back to Yangon.
 The scenery is amazing, the culture is awesome and the people's friendliness will blow you away.

 You can get a Day pass into Myanmar from Mae Song on the northern Thailand/ Myanmar border but you are restricted in where you can travel.
-Not too bad if you are short on time and from Mae Song you can easily travel across to Laos. almost 7 years ago
+Not too bad if you are short on time and from Mae Song you can easily travel across to Laos. about 7 years ago